Dawood Ibrahim: In popular culture

-Bollywood
+Influence over Bollywood

-Ibrahim and his syndicate D-Company have been linked to the financing of the Bollywood film industry.
-A number of Bollywood studios and films were financed by D-Company in the 1980s and 1990s.
-Ibrahim was linked to a number of celebrities during that time, including the beauty pageant contestant Anita Ayoob and the Bollywood actress Mandakini.
-D-Company is also known for extortion and threats targeted towards Bollywood producers and celebrities, and was involved in the murders of Bollywood producers Javed Siddique and Gulshan Kumar.
+Dawood and his criminal syndicate D-Company have been linked to the financing of the Bollywood film industry.
+A number of Bollywood studios and films were said to have been financed by D-Company in the 1980s and 1990s.
+Dawood was linked to a number of celebrities during that time, including the beauty pageant contestant Anita Ayoob and the Bollywood actress Mandakini.
+D-Company is also known for extortion and threats targeted towards Bollywood producers and celebrities, and was allegedly involved in the murders of Bollywood producers Javed Siddique and Gulshan Kumar.